Constructed by Phoenix Foundry Ballarat, to a design by Kitson and Co of Leeds, in 1889.

 The class as a whole were plagued with engine and transmission problems that led to them being very unpopular with crews and fitters.

 The original Mercedes engines were replaced with GM versions, but many of the issues persisted.
-Exhibit W243 shows the original engine.
+Exhibit W255 shows the modifications for the newer engine.

 Photo by Andrew Henderson

-Constructed at Newport Workshops and entered service in early 1922.
-It was retired in 1962.
+Constructed by Newport Workshops and entered service in August 1913 as A 848.

 It was modified with a superheated boiler, smoke deflectors, and renumbered A2 884 in the early 1930s, and retired in 1963.

 Of the 125 constructed with outside Stephenson\’s Valve Gear, 884 is the sole survivor.
 Exhibit A2 995 displays the later more accessible Walscheart\’s Valve Gear.

 From their introduction in 1907 to their withdrawal in 1963 the A2 class were a versatile staple of the Victorian Railways, with 185 class members running everything from The Overland to Serviceton, the Spirit of Progress, and goods trains across the state.
 By the late 1950s the class were progressively removed from service with the introduction of the B and R classes.

 Constructed at Newport Workshops in 1941 and retired in 1956.
 The largest engine constructed by the Victorian Railways, and believed to be the largest non-articulated locomotive in the Southern Hemisphere.